-Aged and disabled individuals who have income at:
+Agad and disabled individuals who have income at-

-100% of FPL

-% of FPL, which is lower than 100%.

-Specify percentage amount:

-Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the state plan that may receive services under this waiver)
+Aged and disabled marvidadis who have meonic at.
+Select one: 100% of FPL % of FPL, which is lower than 100%.
+Specify percentage amount: Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the state plan that may receive services under this waiver) Specify: